 Covid-19 update: here's how many new cases were recorded in Bedford in the last 24 hours

-There were no deaths in Bedford (508), or Luton (533) and one recorded in Central Bedfordshire (613) - according to Public Health England.
+There was covid-related death recorded in Bedford (509) - according to Public Health England.

 According to Public Health England there were 59 confirmed COVID-19 patients in Bedford Hospital and Luton and Dunstable Hospital, on Tuesday, October 12, and nine patients were on a mechanical ventilation bed.